Louise Lancaster

 What can you expect from me?

-I provide a safe, confidential space where you can take a step back from your life and gain some perspective on what has been going on for you.
+I provide a safe, confidential space (either in-person or online) where you can take a step back from your life and gain some perspective on what has been going on for you.
 Here you will find acceptance and support as you explore your thoughts and feelings, whatever they relate to.
 There is no pressure, there is no judgement.
 I am not a friend or an expert with all 'the answers' but someone external to your experience who can offer a perspective uncomplicated by personal, social or professional ties.

-Your part in the counselling process
+Your part in the therapeutic process

 You make a commitment to attend sessions on a regular basis.
 You have to want to come.
-It can be no-one else’s decision but yours, whatever age you happen to be (consent is a particularly crucial for young people - parents often demand attendance but young clients have to be willing participants or will gain little from the experience).
+It can be no-one else’s decision but yours, whatever age you happen to be (consent is particularly crucial for young people - parents often demand attendance but young clients have to be willing participants or will gain little from the experience).
 Taking that first step can be daunting and many people believe it to be an admission of personal weakness, but as the counselling process progresses, many clients realise that the choice to enter therapy is actually about taking charge of life and building mental strength and resilience.

 As we attempt together to make sense of your experience, I may challenge you.
 It will not be easy and I know this from personal experience of being a client.
 Looking inside yourself and facing up to your choices, however unconscious, takes courage and a willingness to accept the parts of yourself that you may not like.
 It is not for everyone.
-And I might not be the right counsellor for you.
+And I might not be the right therapist for you.
 But I truly believe that if you persist in trying to discover who you are -your values, your meanings - exploring the whys and the hows and the best way of balancing the competing demands of life, for as long as it takes, then the potential rewards for your mental health and wellbeing are limitless.

-Where counselling takes place
+Where therapy takes place

 Training, qualifications & experience